mapbender/mapbender-starter/CONTRIBUTING.md

 # Modules

-Module is a new mapbender concept, based on [Symfony modularity rules](http://www.symfony.com) and [composer] dependency manager.
+Module is a new part of mapbender concept, based on [Symfony modularity rules](http://www.symfony.com) and [composer] dependency manager.

 Special builds can be created that exclude subsets of Mapbender functionality.